-APNIC gathers many different statistics and offers them on their website.
-However, they provide way more data then it might initially look like, since many of the datasets are not linked from their main page.
+APNIC gathers many statistics and offers them on their website.
+However, they provide way more data than it might initially look like, since many of the datasets are not linked from their main page.

 BGPlay shows a graph of the observed BGP routes.
-It allows to replay historical BGP announcements and displays route changes.
+It allows replaying historical BGP announcements and displays route changes.

 Downloadable dataset of historic BGP information from different vantage points.

 An open-source software framework for live and historical BGP data analysis, supporting scientific research, operational monitoring, and post-event analysis.

 BGP streams are freely accesible and provided by Route View, RIPE, and BGPmon.